DanielBrunnsaker/notame-workflow-cmsi/README.md

 ## Overview

-1. **MSDIAL conversion** — parses MSDIAL alignment exports, extracts sample metadata from filenames, and converts to notame-compatible format
+1. **MSDIAL conversion** — parses MSDIAL alignment exports, extracts sample metadata from filenames, and converts to notame-compatible format.
+Note that this requires the sample names to have the following format: `DATE_BATCH_COLUMN_POLARITY_SAMPLENAME_INJECTIONNUMBER`.
 2. **Feature filtering** — sequential pre-correction filters to remove low-quality features
 3. **Drift and batch correction** — one or more correction methods run in parallel, each saved to its own output folder
 4. **Imputation** — Uses Random Forest to impute any missing values.